By: Marilyn L. Davis

 What’s at the Root of Your Self-destructive Behavior?

-Most people are aware that a relapse back to using drugs or alcohol will only complicate their lives, devastate their loved ones and cause them difficulty in achieving their various goals.
+Most people are aware that a relapse will only complicate their lives, devastate their loved ones, and cause them difficulty in achieving their various goals.

 But how much effort have you put into learning about and discovering your other self-defeating behaviors?
-These can undermine and hinder your recovery and life goals, or produce the same negative or unwanted outcomes.
-Even when you quit using, if there is not a different behavior, you may still be hitting that proverbial brick wall.
+These can undermine and hinder your recovery and life goals or produce the same negative or unwanted outcomes.

 When Did the Self-destructive Behaviors Start?